 Preheat your oven to 350°F. Adjust the oven rack to the lower third of the oven.
 Place the ham face down in a baking dish.
 Pour ¹/₂ cup of water into the base of the dish.
 Cover the ham loosely with foil and bake for 30 minutes.

-While ham is cooking you can make the glaze.
-In a saucepan over medium heat, melt ½ cup butter with 1 cup brown sugar, ½ cup honey, ¼ cup orange juice, 2 tablespoon dijon mustard, 1 teaspoon cinnamon, and ½ tsp ground cloves.
+While ham is cooking you can make the glaze: In a saucepan over medium heat, melt ½ cup butter with 1 cup brown sugar, ½ cup honey, ¼ cup orange juice, 2 Tbsp dijon mustard, 1 tsp cinnamon, and ½ tsp ground cloves.
 Stir together so that brown sugar dissolves.

 Bring to a simmer and cook for about 3-4 minutes until slightly thickened.
 Stir often so sugar doesn't burn.
 Remove from heat and set aside to cool.
 The consistency will thicken as it cools down.